Pounds to Cups Calculator

 (wheat) for baking

-Flour is an essential ingredient in baking, but also if you're a fan of pancakes or crêpes.
+If you're a fan of pancakes or crêpes.
 Challenge yourself and try one of 15 unique recipes for pancakes from all over the world - you won't be disappointed!

 Pounds to cups, cups to pounds - sugar